 3e.
 Target NWDAF confirms the analytics subscription transfer to the source NWDAF.

 3f.
 [Optional] Source NWDAF unsubscribes with the data source(s) that are no longer needed for the remaining analytics subscriptions.

+NOTE 7: At this point, the analytics subscription transfer is deemed completed, i.e. the source NWDAF can delete all information related to the successfully transferred analytics subscription.

 5a,b.
 Target NWDAF at some point derives new output analytics based on new input data and notifies the analytics consumer about the new analytics using a Nnwdaf_AnalyticsSubscription_Notify message as specified in clause 6.1.1.